manojjsm/austerejs/README.md

 ### Composed objects have a reference chain.

-When one object contains others, which in turn contain others, it can be very helpful when implementing a hotfix to have the ability to reference any part of the object from any other part by the following means: ```that._parent._parent._something._parent._method()```.
+When one object contains others, which in turn contain others, it can be very helpful when implementing a hotfix to have the ability to reference any part of the object from any other part by the following means: ```that._parent._parent._someThing._someMethod()```.

 Obviously, these references are not to be abused.
 If you're not creating a hotfix, do not use them to move more than one level up or down the chain from within a single method.
 Any need to go further should be recognized as a code smell.